Rehabilitating Historic County Courthouses

 Administered by DAHP and the Washington Trust

 The top priority of the Washington Trust’s 2005 State Legislative Agenda was the passage of an historic county courthouse rehabilitation fund.
 Working in partnership with the Washington State Association of Counties (WSAC), the Washington Trust was successful in its efforts to create a $5 million pool in matching funds to aid in the rehabilitation of the 33 historic county courthouses in the state.
 The Washington State Legislature allocated $5 million in the state’s 2005-07 Biennium capital budget and targeted $450,000 of the total for stabilization of the Jefferson County Courthouse clock tower.
+The Historic County Courthouse Grant Program is a program of the Washington State Department of Archaeology & Historic Preservation (DAHP).
+Management of the grant portion of the program is provided by the Washington Trust for Historic Preservation under contract with DAHP.
+The Washington Trust for Historic Preservation is Washington’s only statewide non-profit advocacy organization dedicated to historic preservation.

 Current State of the Program